 Editor’s note: Take care when signing up to new daily fantasy sports sites.
-Be sure to read all terms and conditions of any bonus offers, deposit/withdrawal requirements and identification verification on each respective site, as some of the information on this page may be outdated.
+Be sure to read all terms and conditions, deposit/withdrawal requirements and identification verification on each respective site, as some of the information on this page may be outdated.
 Before You Bet will do their best to keep this page up to date, but takes no responsibility for any information on this page being incorrect.

 Always remember to Gamble Responsibly.

 Scone and Hamilton are the only two race meetings in Australia on Tuesday as we build up to another busy weekend!
 Luke Krahe's best bets for each track can be found here! read more

 Six game slate in the NBA this Tuesday, headlined by Kawhi Leonard taking on his old team in the Toronto Raptors.
 We have a full preview and betting tips for the key games of the day here read more

 The main part of the Spring racing carnival is over but there are still plenty of winners to be found and we get the chance to do so with meetings at Benalla and Lismore on Monday afternoon.
 Luke Krahe has done the form for both meetings and highlighted his best bets of the day here! read more